matthewjh/angularjsextension/README.md

 grunt build
 ```

-Follow the instructions on [https://developer.chrome.com/extensions/getstarted#unpacked Load the extension - Google Chrome Extension Docs], using `dist` as the extension directory.
+Follow the instructions on [https://developer.chrome.com/extensions/getstarted#unpacked](Load the extension - Google Chrome Extension Docs), using `dist` as the extension directory.

 ## Architecture